 In the real world, engineering problems aren’t black and white.
 They’re a tangled mess of variables with many missing puzzle pieces.
 Yet, great engineers don’t get discouraged by these challenges.
 They only dig deeper and think more creatively to find solutions.

 Before 1969, no nation had made a manned mission to the Moon.
 So, NASA engineers had to first define all the problem parameters as we discussed in Lesson #1.
-Next, engineers determined the existing tech they could use and the tech they had to develop.
+Next, engineers determined the existing tech they could use and had to develop.

 To do this, NASA engineers broke the mission down to its most fundamental level.
 This stage of the design was of utmost importance.
 Because even the smallest hiccup could lead to mission failure.

 Now, not all engineers will work to send humans beyond Earth.
 But, it’s important you always break problems down to a granular level.
-Next, you closely review what you discover.
 Only then, you’ll know the variables you need to engineer around.
 This lesson subscribes to first principles thinking popularized by Elon Musk.

 The design of the Apollo astronaut spacesuit

 The goal of NASA wasn’t to just land on the Moon.
 NASA wanted astronauts to step foot and walk on the Moon.
 So, NASA put out a proposal for bids for the development of the Apollo spacesuits.
 Spacesuits are like mini spacecraft used to protect astronauts from the dangers found in space.